1 Painting with Jolie/Davis Paint/Annie Sloan US/Chalk Paint

 Not necessarily.
 Most likely, the wax application is just uneven.
 We recommend using a flat bottom style wax brush like the Waxine™ or Waxwell™ wax brush to apply the wax and immediately wiping off any excess with a Better than Cheesecloth™ towel to get the most even coverage.
-If it looks streaky, allow to dry overnight and then apply a second thin layer of wax.
+If it looks streaky, apply a second thin layer of wax.
 It will absorb where it needs to and move on where it is already fully absorbed into the paint.
 That typically does the trick.

 2.13 How much wax should I use?

-The 500mL tin of clear wax should cover approximately 3-4 quarts worth of paint.
+The Large tin of clear wax should cover approximately 3-4 quarts worth of paint.

-The 100mL mini tin of clear wax will cover less than one quart of paint.
+The Small tin of clear wax will cover less than one quart of paint.

-White wax is a bit less and the dark and black because they are used over the clear go much further.
+White wax is a bit less and the brown and black because they are used over the clear go much further.

 2.14 When should I use colored wax?
 Is colored wax or clear wax better?

 Clear wax is the “need it, want it, love it”!
 Clear wax will give you your protection and must always be used.
-Dark wax is an optional second layer of wax that will give you a warm, golden brown antiquing effect and aged patina and black wax will give you an industrial warehouse vibe.
+Brown or Black wax is an optional second layer of wax that will give you a patina--an antiquing or aged effect.

 The wax soaks into the absorbent layer of paint which is why you want to use clear to seal it.
-If you put dark/black wax straight onto the paint, it will stain the paint turning it dark and making it blotchy.
+If you put brown/black wax straight onto the paint, it will stain the paint turning it dark and making it blotchy.
 So, it isn’t a matter of one being better.
 Clear wax is your sealer.
-Dark and black wax is more of a surface treatment and decorative effect.
+Brown and black wax are more of a surface treatment and decorative effect.
 White wax will seal and give you a decorative effect but isn’t as forgiving as clear wax.

-2.15 Can I use mineral spirits in my dark and black wax?
+2.15 Can I use mineral spirits in my wax?